Twitter accidentally suspends its own CEO's account

 After it came back online, Dorsey tweeted that the suspension was the result of "an internal mistake."

-That provoked angry responses from some people asking how many regular users' accounts might also have been accidentally frozen by the company in the past.
+That provoked angry responses from some people who asked how many regular users' accounts might also have been accidentally frozen by the company in the past.

 Twitter didn't immediately respond to a request for further comment about what caused Dorsey's account to be put on ice.